Alanb1234/cppAlgoInPython/README.md

 # The power of interoperation between C++ and Python

-The aim of this pr0ject is to show how powerful interoperation between C++ and Python can be.
+The aim of this project is to show how powerful interoperation between C++ and Python can be.

 Python is a powerful language but comes at the cost of being slow.
 This project shows how libraries that allow for interoperation between Python and C++ (boost.python in this case) can be used to create very fast executing python programmes.